Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>24/01/2018</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>Userchrome.css</b> -> I uploaded my personal version of Userchrome, since I saw there were some issues with the theme with the versions here.</li>
+  <li><b>Userchrome.css</b> -> I uploaded my personal version of Userchrome, since I saw there were some issues with the theme with the versions here.
+Also added some options to delete random commands from the tabs context menu.</li>
   <li><b>Usercontent.css</b> -> I uploaded my personal version of Usercontent, since I saw there were some issues with the theme with the versions here.</li>
 </ul>
 <h3>Pre-Last update: <b>20/01/2018</b></h3>